Alfresco/sales-translations-example-app/README.md

 ## Configuring Alfresco and Activiti

-Follow the steps in (SETUP.md)[SETUP.md] which detail how to set up the correct data in Alfresco ECM and Activiti.
+Follow the steps in [setup steps](SETUP.md) which detail how to set up the correct data in Alfresco ECM and Activiti before you run the application.

 ## Building and running